hashicorp/packer/website/source/docs/builders/virtualbox.html.markdown

   Packer will choose a randomly available port in this range to use as the host port.

+* `ssh_key_path` (string) - Path to a private key to use for authenticating with SSH.
+By default this is not set (key-based auth won't be used).
+  The associated public key is expected to already be configured on the VM being prepared by some other process (kickstart, etc.).

 * `ssh_password` (string) - The password for `ssh_username` to use to
   authenticate with SSH.
 By default this is the empty string.